camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 #### Serialized Representation of `serializable` Variables

-Variables of type `serializable` are persisted as byte streams in the database by using standard Java object serialization.
+Variables of type `serializable` are persisted to the database as byte streams by using standard Java object serialization.
 That is why their serialized representation is `byte[]`.
 They do not have additional serialization meta-data.
 The following code accesses the serialized value of a `serializable` variable:

 ```java
 VariableInstance variableInstance = runtimeService.createVariableInstanceQuery().variableName("order").singleResult();